openebs/openebs/README.md

 Please join us on Slack at:  https://openebs-community.slack.com/

 - Join us at [openebs-slack-signup](https://openebsslacksignup.herokuapp.com/)
-  - Already signed up ?
+  - Already signed up?
 Head to our discussions at [openebs-users channel](https://openebs-community.slack.com/messages/openebs-users/)
-- Want to raise an issue ?
+- Want to raise an issue?
   - If it is a generic (or `not really sure`), you can still raise it at [issues](https://github.com/openebs/openebs/issues)
   - Project specific issues can be raised at individual project level.
-- Want to help with fixes and features:
+- Want to help with fixes and features?
   - Have a look at [open issues](https://github.com/issues?q=user%3Aopenebs+is%3Aopen)
   - Have a look at [contributing guide](./CONTRIBUTING.md)

 ## Show me the Code

 This is a meta-repository for OpenEBS.
-Here please find various documentation related artifacts, e2e tests and code related to deploying OpenEBS with popular orchestration engines like kubernetes, swarm, mesos, rancher, etc., The source code is available in:
+Please find various documentation related artifacts, e2e tests and code related to deploying OpenEBS with popular orchestration engines like Kubernetes, Swarm, Mesos, Rancher, and so on.
+The source code is available at the following locations:
 - The core storage source code is under [openebs/jiva](https://github.com/openebs/jiva).
 - The storage orchestration source code is under [openebs/maya](https://github.com/openebs/maya).
 - While *jiva* and *maya* contain significant chunks of source code, some of the orchestration and automation code is also distributed in other repositories under the OpenEBS organization.